 - Funeral costs

-What’s more, mesothelioma victims usually have to take significant time off work or quit their jobs due to the deadly illness.
+What’s more, people diagnosed with mesothelioma usually have to take significant time off work or quit their jobs due to the deadly illness.
 This results in lost wages during a difficult time when they likely need financial support.

 In order to receive the full amount you deserve, your attorney will need to paint an accurate picture of how vastly being exposed to asbestos has impacted your life.